22dylan/LandMarket-HazardConsequence/_sources/Details.md

 | max_n_agents | Maximum number of agents in the building; that is, the number of tax-lots that are represented. |

 #### CommercialBuildingMapping.csv
 Optional file describing which parcels are commercial buildings in the community.
 These are assumed static and do not change with this version of the model.
 If unknown, leave this file blank with the column provided.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/blob/main/model/model_in/S0_YR30_CSZ500/CommericalBuildingMapping.csv).

 | Variable | Description |
 | --- | --- |